supabase-community/supabase-kt/README.md

     supabaseKey = System.getenv("SUPABASE_KEY")

     install(Auth) {
         //on desktop you have to set the session file.
-On jvm and web it's managed by the plugin sessionFile = File("C:\\Users\\user\\AppData\\Local\\SupaCompose\\usersession.json")
+On android and web it's managed by the plugin sessionFile = File("C:\\Users\\user\\AppData\\Local\\SupaCompose\\usersession.json")
     }
     //install other plugins